mehackit/sonic-pi-workshop/_exercises/03-tweak-the-sounds/02-synth-options.md

 end
 {% endhighlight %}

 There's an annoying gap in the end.
 The sample is 1.753310657596372 beats long, which isn't that handy when you want to play it with all the other stuff we have going on.
-Luckily you can use `beat_stretch: 2` to make the sample 2 beats long:
+Luckily you can use `beat_stretch: 2` to stretch/shrink the sample to make it exactly 2 beats long:

 {% highlight ruby %}
 live_loop :amen_break do